Revirator/OOPP/README.md

   (preferably IntelliJ Ultimate Edition, which can be installed via [this link](https://www.jetbrains.com/idea/))

-- Clone this repository on your local machine, using SSH via [this link](git@gitlab.ewi.tudelft.nl:cse1105/2020-2021/team-repositories/oopp-group-43/repository-template.git) or using HTTPS via [this link](https://gitlab.ewi.tudelft.nl/cse1105/2020-2021/team-repositories/oopp-group-43/repository-template.git).
+- Clone this repository on your local machine, using SSH via `git@gitlab.ewi.tudelft.nl:cse1105/2020-2021/team-repositories/oopp-group-43/repository-template.git` or using HTTPS via `https://gitlab.ewi.tudelft.nl/cse1105/2020-2021/team-repositories/oopp-group-43/repository-template.git`

 - In `application.properties`, set `spring.profiles.active= ` to `development` to use the in-memory database H2.